What is the UCI World Cup?

 When are the Jingle Cross - Iowa City Telenet UCI World Cup races?

-The men’s and women’s Telenet UCI Cyclo-Cross World Cup in Iowa City will take place on the afternoon of Saturday, Sept.
-16. Exact time TBD and may depend on television schedules
+The men’s and women’s Telenet UCI Cyclo-Cross World Cup in Iowa City will take place on the weekend of September 15th-17th.
+Exact time TBD and may depend on television schedules

-Is there an Iowa Hawkeye football game on the same day as the UCI World Cup in Iowa City?
+Is there an Iowa Hawkeye football game on the same weekend as the UCI World Cup in Iowa City?

 What is the Jingle Cross VIP Experience?